firdapaz/test-efishery-firda/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Install Project

-In the project directory, you can run:
+First, after you clone the project. you can install it using :

+### `yarn install`

+Runs this syntax to install dependencies on project

 ### `yarn start`